Congo Republic's Sassou re-elected with 88% of the vote | Politics

 Congo Republic President Denis Sassou Nguesso has been re-elected with more than 88% of the vote, official results showed on Tuesday, extending his 36 years leading the Central African oil producer despite a prolonged economic crisis.

 His closest rival, Guy Brice Parfait Kolelas, who died hours after the polls closed, received less than 8%.
 Kolelas was being evacuated to France to be treated for COVID-19 when he died.
-Diplomats and political analysts had expected an easy victory for Sassou, 77, who has a firm grip on state institutions.
+Diplomats and political analysts had expected an easy victory for Sassou, 77, who has a firm grip on state institutions in the country of 5.4 million.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)